9 FAM 601.6

 a.
 (U) Case Files: Case files contain material relating to specific individual cases.
 Material in a case file should be arranged in chronological order, with the most recent item on top.

 b.
 (U) Case files are indexed through the NIV and IV automated applications.

 c.
 (U) Paperless Files:

 (1) (U) The introduction of the Form DS-160, Electronic Application for Nonimmigrant Visa, and the Form DS-260, Online Application for Immigrant Visa and Alien Registration, has significantly reduced the requirement for posts to maintain paper files of visa records.
 Some posts will continue to maintain some historic paper files, although the trend is towards more efficiently stored and retrieved “paperless” files.
-Implementation of the Modernized Immigrant Visa (MIV) program began the transition to fully electronic processing of immigrant visas.
+Implementation of the Modernized Immigrant Visa (MIV) program began the transition to fully electronic processing of IVs.

-(2) (U) The large size of many visa records, particularly IV cases, makes it particularly important that posts adhere strictly to records disposition guidelines.
+(2) (U) The large size of many visa records, particularly IV cases, makes it important that posts adhere strictly to records disposition guidelines.

-(b) (U) IV and DV Files: Posts retain no paper record of immigrant visas issued.
+(b) (U) IV and DV Files: Posts retain no paper record of IVs issued.
 All records for issued cases are retained in CCD.
 Documents retained in pending, inactive, and refused cases should be pared to the minimum necessary under regulation, and case files should be destroyed or otherwise disposed of as provided for in the Records Disposition Schedule.
-See 9 FAM 601.6-3 for guidance on handling IV and DV case files and records.
+See 9 FAM 601.6-3 below for guidance on handling IV and DV case files and records.

 d.
 (U) Paper Files:

 (1) (U) Case files are generally organized and located by function and type.
 In a small consular section, all active cases might be filed together while in a larger one they might be separated by function (NIV, IV or DV; issuance; type of refusal; etc.).